When you are going to Sri Lanka you want to experience the cultural, religious and spiritual heritage in some way – maybe your way.

-That’s the essence of these 3 days we spent in Kandy and Dambulla, deliciously complemented by a deep dive on the colonial heritage of coffee and tea.
+That’s the essence of these 3 days I spent in Kandy and Dambulla, deliciously complemented by a deep dive into the colonial heritage of coffee and tea.

-Arriving Kandy, you believe it is a special day: a lot of people dressed in their best clothes – mostly white – street vendors, kids eating ice-cream…
+Arriving at Kandy, you believe it is a special day: a lot of people dressed in their best clothes – mostly white – street vendors, kids eating ice cream…

 Then you realize it is only a normal day in Kandy: they are coming to the Tooth Temple, the most important Buddhist temple in Sri Lanka.
 And it’s like that every single day.